w3f/polkadot-wiki/docs/learn/learn-consensus.md

 proof of work with Nakamoto consensus consumes an incredible amount of energy, has no economic or provable finality, and has no effective strategy in resisting cartels.

+## Nominated Proof of Stake

+In traditional PoS systems, block production participation is dependant on token holdings as opposed to computational power.
+While PoS developers usually have a proponent for equitable participation in a decentralized manner, most projects end up proposing some level of centralized operation, where the number of validators with full participation rights is limited.
+These validators are often seen to be the most wealthy, and, as a result, influence the PoS network as they are the most staked.
+Usually, the number of candidates to maintain the network with the necessary knowledge (and equipment) is limited; this can directly increase operational costs as well.
+Systems with a large number of validators tend to form pools to decrease the variance of their revenue and profit from economies of scale.
+These pools are often off-chain.

+A way to alleviate this is to implement pool formation on-chain and allow token holders to vote [with their stake] for validators to represent them.

+Polkadot uses NPoS (Nominated Proof-of-Stake) as its mechanism for selecting the validator set.
+It is designed with the roles of **validators** and **nominators**, to maximize chain security.
+Actors who are interested in maintaining the network can run a validator node.

+Validators assume the role of producing new blocks in [BABE](learn-consensus.md/#babe), validating parachain blocks, and guaranteeing finality.
+Nominators can choose to back select validators with their stake.
+Nominators can approve candidates that they trust and back them with their tokens.

 ## Probabilistic vs. provable finality

 A pure Nakamoto consensus blockchain that runs PoW is only able to achieve the notion of